m-dadej/MarSwitching.jl/README.md

 Dadej, M., (2024).
 MarSwitching.jl: A Julia package for Markov switching dynamic models.
 Journal of Open Source Software, 9(98), 6441, https://doi.org/10.21105/joss.06441
 ```

-(I won't be mad if you star the repo as well!)

 ## Installation
 MarSwitching is in general registry.
 To install simply use following command: